tomstryhn/PowerShell-InMemory-Execution/README.md

 What happened?
 Well on a lowlevel explanation line-by-line, first we created a variable `$remoteURL` and put in the URL for the code we wanted to execute, without saving it onto the disk.
 Then by using a builtin feature of PowerShell, called Invoke-WebRequest, which simply acts as a browser and contacts the URL, and getting all the information, but all we needed was the content, hence the `(In..RL).Content`, and now to the magic, by using the `Invoke-Expression` we run the code, and returns the result, but doing it from a variable, we skipped the part where we have to save the script onto our harddrive, hence **InMemory Execution**.

+## Final thoughts

-Now keep in mind that this example was done with a simple and safe script you could verify before executing, but by nesting functions and scripts inside a 'container' function or scriptfile, hackers are able to execute malicious code or tools like BloodHound for reconnaissance in victims enviroments.
-More and more of the AntiVirus, AntiMalware and Defender software, are able to detect these attempts, and some might be blocked based of the content of the variable, since the software are monitoring the memory aswell for known 'signatures' og these malicious 'packages', but the hackers are also getting better and better at cloaking their scripts, by rewrite them or rearrange the code so the signatures aren't recognised.
+Now keep in mind that this example was done with a simple and safe script, you could verify before executing, but by nesting functions and scripts inside a 'container' function or scriptfile, hackers are able to execute malicious code or tools like BloodHound for reconnaissance in victims enviroments.
+More and more of the AntiVirus, AntiMalware and Defender software, are able to detect these attempts, and some might be blocked based of the content of the variable, since the software are monitoring the memory aswell for known 'signatures' og these malicious 'packages' when they are attempted executed, but the hackers are also getting better and better at cloaking their scripts, by rewriting them or rearrange the code, so the signatures aren't recognised.
 So it's more less a cat and mouse game.